WojciechMatuszewski/programming-notes/aws-stuff.md

 - **with multi-az deployments standby db only comes into play when your primary failed**

 * when patching os on EC2, **with multi AZ config, patching is done first to standby in different AZ then failed over onto when main db is down due to patching os**

+- since the **failover, just like master is within a VPC** you have to **make sure that the failover subnet routing rules are the same as master**.
+Otherwise you might have a situation where a failover happens and you cannot connect to your instance because routing rules are not configured correctly.

 #### Maintenance